Drug Offenses

 Penalty Group 1 (PG1) includes narcotics like opioids and opiates.
 PG1-A includes LSD and its salts and isomers, and PG2 covers most hallucinogens like ecstasy and PCP.
 PG2-A classifies penalties differently based on the weight for manufacture/delivery and the weight for possession.
 PG3 includes opioids and opiates not covered by PG1, as well as sedatives, anabolic steroids, and other prescription drugs with a potential for abuse.
 Lastly, PG4 includes others not covered in the above groups and a range of prescription medications with certain amounts of chemical compounds.

-The penalties are too lengthy to list here, but take a look at Texas’ penalty groups table to find information related to your specific charges or alleged amount in possession.
+The penalties are too lengthy to list here, but take a look at the Texas penalty groups table to find information related to your specific charges or alleged amount in possession.

 Marijuana is adjudicated separately from the above penalty groups.
 Be aware that marijuana remains illegal in Texas regardless of its use, whether medicinal or recreational.
 The penalties for marijuana possession include the following: